-What is Therapeutic Laser Therapy?
+What is Therapeutic Laser Therapy for Dogs and Cats?

 Therapeutic laser therapy uses a low-intensity laser or LED (light-emitting diode), in order to stimulate and enhance your pet's cell function, relieve their pain and improve their healing.